 Contact with the client throughout the contract also allows you to discuss how new solutions could provide greater efficiency and cost savings, address changes in industry standards, or scale as the company grows.
 This could set the stage for the next contract or even an upgrade during the current contract if the business needs change.

 Transition from Service Provider to Trusted Business Advisor

 MSPs and VARs who build their clients’ trust are much more likely to create sticky relationships.
 But building trust takes time.
 HaaS contracts give you months or years to demonstrate your value as a service provider.
 Your responsiveness to your clients’ concerns, your knowledge and skill, and your expertise and problem-solving abilities can convince your clients you are a valuable resource worth keeping.
 Clients without an in-house IT staff may even consider you a remote part of their team.

 HaaS may also demonstrate to your clients that you have their best interests in mind.
 For example, purchasing a new IT system outright carries significant risk due to the speed of technological advancements.
 Unless a system delivers rapid ROI, a tech system purchased via CAPEX could be obsolete before the company sees a return.
 HaaS reduces that risk and allows you to provide your clients with the up-to-date technology they need to be most competitive.

-Although building a solid, profitable HaaS business take planning and overcoming challenges with financing, compensating your sales team, and service levels that both you and your clients agree upon, the benefits, including sticky customer relationships, could make HaaS offerings a smart addition to your portfolio.
+Building a solid, profitable HaaS business takes planning and overcoming challenges with financing, compensating your sales team, and agreeing on service levels with your clients.
+The benefits, however, including sticky customer relationships, could make HaaS offerings a smart addition to your portfolio.